If your doctor suspects you are having a heart attack, he or she will promptly run tests, which may include:

 Blood tests.
-Several blood tests, often taken over a period of time, can help diagnose a heart attack and detect any ongoing heart damage.
+Several blood tests, often taken every 4 to 8 hours, can help diagnose a heart attack and detect any ongoing heart damage.

 Often, treatment for heart attack is started at this time.
-Once you're stabilized, the doctor may recommend a test to pinpoint the location of the blocked artery -- and perhaps unblock it.
+The doctor may recommend a test to pinpoint the location of the blocked artery -- and if it is possible, perhaps unblock it.
 These procedures may include:

 Cardiac catheterization.
 In this procedure, a catheter (thin, hollow tube) is inserted into a blood vessel in the groin or wrist and threaded up to the heart.
 Dye is used to highlight the heart's arteries.
 Blockages can be identified and often treated with angioplasty or stents to open the artery and restore blood flow.
 Several tests may be performed to assess the heart.
 Intravenous blood thinner is an option to open the artery, if cardiac catheterization is not available.

 Stress testing.
 Either a treadmill test or a radionuclide scan can assess whether other areas of the heart are still at risk for another heart attack.